 How Iconomix evaluates its units

 In order to provide evidence of quality and to improve its educational offer over time, Iconomix uses formative evaluation.
-This evaluation method is derived from its mission, purpose and target group.
+This evaluation method is derived from its strategy.

 The mission of Iconomix is to support economic and social studies education in Switzerland with an experience-oriented approach.
 The aim is to promote economic and financial literacy as a basic life skill.